yuramol/softbee.io/content/settings/common.md

 form:
   list:
     - placeholder: Lovely Person
       title: "Hey!
 Let’s get started.
-We are SoftBee, and you are? ,\nand you are? \U0001F44B"
+We are SoftBee,\nand you are? \U0001F44B"
     - placeholder: 'Apps, a website ?'
       title: |-
         Hello, {name}!
 What do you want